Code-Institute-Submissions/ms2-idest/README.md

 If you wish to run this code locally then please follow the instructions below.

 1. Download the code form the Github repository at [https://anthonynicklin.github.io/ms2-idest](https://anthonynicklin.github.io/ms2-idest).
 2. Click on *Clone or download* then *Download ZIP*.
-..This will download the code into a ZIP folder locally on your computer.
+This will download the code into a ZIP folder locally on your computer.
 3. Uncompress the ZIP folder.

 **Create your own Google API keys**